 Dual High School/University Credit

-While students may take up to three courses from UNBC for Dual Credit, they may only take one course at a time.
+While students may take up to three courses from UNBC for dual credit, they may only take one course at a time.
 Upon completion of the course, a transcript will be mailed to the student and to the high school.
-It should be noted that successful completion of a Dual High School/University Credit course does not guarantee future admission to UNBC.
-International Baccalaureate
+It should be noted that successful completion of a dual high school/university credit course does not guarantee future admission to UNBC.

-Students who are awarded an International Baccalaureate Diploma may be awarded up to 30 credit hours of transfer credit upon receipt of the official transcript from the International Baccalaureate headquarters.
+Students who are awarded an International Baccalaureate (IB) diploma may be awarded up to 30 credit hours of transfer credit upon receipt of the official transcript from the IB headquarters.
 Students who are awarded the diploma must have an overall standing of four, with no course below a three.
-Diploma students are required to present three Higher level subjects and three Subsidiary level subjects in order to be eligible for transfer credits.
+Diploma students are required to present three higher-level subjects and three subsidiary-level subjects in order to be eligible for transfer credit.

-Students who are awarded the International Baccalaureate Certificate must have a grade of four in each Higher level subject to be eligible for individual course transfer credit.
-Subsidiary level subjects are not eligible for transfer credit on a certificate program.
+Students who are awarded the IB certificate must have a grade of four in each higher-level subject to be eligible for individual course transfer credit.
+Subsidiary-level subjects are not eligible for transfer credit on a certificate program.

-Applicants must be at least 19 years of age, and have successfully completed the BC Adult Graduation Diploma and the appropriate entrance requirements for Degree Group at the Grade 12 level with an overall average of 65% or better.
-Applicants in this category are not required to complete a fifth grade 12 course as noted in the Admission Requirements by Degree Group table above.
+Applicants must be at least 19 years of age and have successfully completed the BC Adult Graduation Diploma and the appropriate entrance requirements for their desired degree group at the grade 12 level with an overall average of 65% or better.
+Applicants in this category are not required to complete a fifth grade 12 course as noted in the Admission Requirements by Degree Groups table.

 Admission from Secondary Schools and CEGEP in Other Canadian Provinces